fniessink/toisto/README.md

 - Change the grammatical person from and to first person, second person, and third person.
 For example, when asked what the second person of "Ik eet" (meaning "I eat") is, the correct answer would be "Jij eet" ("You eat").
 - Change the tense of verbs from present to past tense or the other way around.
 For example, what is the past tense of "She walks" or what is the present tense version of "He painted".
 - Change the comparative degree of an adjective.
 For example, what is the superlative degree of "Aardig" (which means "Nice", and the answer would be "Aardigst").
+- Change the sentence type of declarative sentences into interrogative sentences and vice versa.
+For example, what is the interrogative form of "The car is black"?
+The answer would be "Is the car black?"

 When you stop the program (hit Ctrl-C or Ctrl-D), progress is saved in a file named `.toisto-progress.json` in your home folder.